 - Inbound message volume is the bottleneck: choose Agorapulse.

-- Visual content quality is the bottleneck: choose Iconosquare or Tailwind (for Pinterest).
+- Pinterest and visual-first scheduling are the bottleneck: choose Tailwind (for Pinterest).

 - CRM integration is the bottleneck: choose Zoho Social.

-Per Sprout Social's 2024 Index and Hootsuite's Social Trends report, multi-brand teams that consolidate publishing, analytics, and approvals into a single workspace save the equivalent of 4–6 hours per brand per week versus stitched-together tooling.
+Per Sprout Social's Social Media Productivity Report, "63% of social media marketers agree manual tasks prevent them from doing high impact work" (Sprout Social).
+Consolidating publishing, analytics, and approvals into a single dashboard is how multi-brand teams claw that time back.
 For the cost side of the same argument, see our deep-dive on the real cost of manual social media management in 2026.

 Key Features to Look For in a Multi-Brand Social Media Management Platform